-In France, the government has been able to put women in hotels to get them out of abusive situations.
+In FranceOpens a new window, the government has been able to put women in hotels to get them out of abusive situations.

-The Canadian government has announced an $82-billion COVID-19 aid package, which included earmarked increases in $50 million funding for gender-based violence shelters and sexual assault centers.
+The Canadian government has announced an $82-billion COVID-19 aid packageOpens a new window, which included earmarked increases in $50 million funding for gender-based violence shelters and sexual assault centers.

 These domestic efforts are small beacons of hope that this issue is being addressed.
 But, we cannot look inward.
 What we need now is a collective global effort to reduce if not eliminate this invisible pandemic because none of us are safe, when the most vulnerable among us is not.